 Classic Route (171km, supported)

 The Classic Route has been more or less the same since 1972.
+In 2025, the ride will start and finish at the Nepean Sportsplex on Woodroffe Avenue – which was the original starting location of the RLCT.
 From Ottawa it heads west to Perth, then toward Kingston via the scenic Christie Lake Road, avoiding traffic on County Road 10 until the charming town of Westport.
 It then heads down CR 10 to Kingston.
 The return is just the reverse, including the ascent, rather than descent, of the Westport hill.

 Century Plus Route (119 km, supported)